mewing0328/PEZword/README.md

 # Secure-Password
 A password generator that will output a random secure password dependent on end user inputs.

+Tasks Completed
+HTML: Updated the browser tab and h1 to reflect my unique application name.
+Also, added instructions to click on the red button.

 FOR THE DEMO gif:
 1. Show error alert if number is not 8-128 characters
 2. Show error alert if input is not a number for # of characters